Dasar0410/EduTrail/README.md

-# Edutrail 2.1.6 (Current version)
+# Edutrail 2.1.7 (Current version)
 *Quick fix*

 ## Patch Notes
-- Fixed bug that crashed the program if a non-existent team or checkpoint was selected in quick registration mode.
+- Fixed an infinite loop that occured if you attempted to delete members in a team without members.

 ## Known bugs with current release
 - No known bugs

 # Previous Versions

+## Edutrail 2.1.6
+*Quick fix*

+### Patch Notes
+- Fixed bug that crashed the program if a non-existent team or checkpoint was selected in quick registration mode.

+### Known bugs with current release
+- No known bugs

 ## Edutrail 2.1.5
 *Quick fix*